What is lye?

 Why is lye not on my soap label?

-It is worth mentioning here that soap is classed as a cosmetic and therefore has to abide by the same legislation.
+From a labelling perspective, it is worth mentioning here that soap is classed as a cosmetic and therefore has to abide by the same legislation.
 Here in the UK (and EU) that means it must either have a label with certain information on (including in the ingredients), or that information must clearly be displayed at the point of sale.

 The soap label has a specific format it must follow and example of which is below.